chenmeijia30/intro-to-python/README.md

 ## Division of Labor

-Chenmeijia is responsible for part 1 and part 2 and a part of extra credit.
-She add 17 commits and 1603 lines of code and removed 556 lines of code.
+Chenmeijia is responsible for part 1,2 and a part of extra credit.
-Shang
+Shangshujin is responsible for part 3,4 and a part of extra credit.